RFI/RFP/RFQ/Reverse Auction Building Supplier Relationships with Eyvo’s Software!

-Eyvo has experienced a lot of interest in our RFX module and related functions with questions around its functionality.
+RFx’s work !
+That term is synonmous for RFP, RFI, RFQ and Eyvo has experienced a lot of interest in our integrated RFx modules and related uses with questions around its functionality.
 This is not surprising as the topic is a hot one in the supply chain community.
-Specifically, there are discussions about the value of building supplier relationships and the factors that companies should consider when selecting a vendor to provide products and services.
+Specifically, there are discussions about the value of building supplier relationships and improving vendor engagement and the factors that companies should consider when selecting a vendor to provide products and services.
 In that sense, RFI, RFP, RFQ and Reverse Auction represent the steps encouraged by experts for quality supplier relationships.

 Some years ago, companies used to solicit price quotes from suppliers first and select the long-term candidates by trial or quality, performance, and other factors.
 Today, the risk of working with the wrong supplier can expose the buyer to many risks including non-compliance, increased cost of rework, shipping charges and most importantly the lost time and opportunity to work with a worthy vendor who is dedicated to build a long-term business relationship.

 We suggest the purpose and usage of the RFx module should be as outlined below.

 This is the first stage when you gather company specifics.
 Usually RFI is used for pre-qualifying suppliers and for inviting them to submit RFPs and RFQs.
 Some examples of information gathered here is organization size, locations, capabilities, line of products/services, and possibly references.
 The extent of information collection and topic is up to the requesting organization and is down to the specific needs.

 RFP is generally a free form response from the supplier to specific products or services.
 Again, proposals are not binding and serve as the next step in the supplier evaluation process.
 Respondents have the freedom to offer any pertinent information that they see fit, and use the RFP both as a vehicle for relaying pricing and additional qualities like service levels and volume discounts.